Peter I of Portugal

-Peter I (Pedro Afonso; /pt/; 8 April 1320 – 18 January 1367), known as Peter the Just (Pedro o Justo) or Peter the Cruel (Pedro o Cruel), was King of Portugal from 1357 until his death in 1367.
+Peter I (Pedro Afonso; /pt/; 8 April 1320 – 18 January 1367), known as Peter the Justicier (Pedro o Justiceiro), was King of Portugal from 1357 until his death in 1367.

 Early life

 Born on 8 April 1320 in Coimbra, Peter was the fifth child of Afonso of Portugal and his wife, Beatrice of Castile.
 Of his six siblings, only two – sisters Maria and Eleonor – survived infancy.

 At six years old, shortly after his father ascended the crown, Peter was granted a retinue of six people, including his butler and tutor Lopo Fernandes Pacheco.

 First betrothal

 In October 1327, marriage contracts were negotiated for Peter and Blanche of Castile, granddaughter of Sancho IV of Castile and James II of Aragon, and Peter's sister Maria and the future Alfonso XI of Castile.
 Blanche was taken to be raised in Portugal until she was of age for marriage, where she remained for eight years.
 According to the Chronicle of Pedro I of Portugal by Fernão Lopes, during her stay, she began to show signs of illness and "defects of judgment" which made her unsuitable for marriage and for procreation.
 She was examined by physicians, including those sent by Alfonso XI, who confirmed her weak mental health and incapacity, and, because of "Infante Pedro's refusal and the evident mental disorder of doña Blanca" the proposed marriage never took place.